 Expression Pedal Capable

-The device comes with 2 Dual effects loops which can can accept your favorite stomps..
+The device comes with 2 Dual effects loops that can accept your favorite stomps.
 You can then configure them into your “rig” signal chain anywhere you want using blocks.
 They can be configured as either 2 mono loops or a stereo.

 And wouldn’t you know it, they sound and work great!
-The versatility with adding effects is crazy.
-4 cable method is possible here as well for those who dig it!
+The versatility of adding effects is crazy.

 Mono And Stereo Outputs

-Configuring your rigs is super easy but the beautiful thing is that you can run them in stereo or mono as the unit has 4 outputs!
-The 2 XLR and TRS output jacks will allow you to configure them any way you want by setting up in the software.
+Configuring your rigs is super easy.
+But the beautiful thing is that you can run them in stereo or mono as the unit has 4 outputs!
+The 2 XLR and TRS output jacks will allow you to configure them any way you want by setting them up in the software.

 The unit also has a jack for the rig capture signal and a headphone output!